josmar-crwdstffng/angular/aio/content/guide/component/component-structure.md

 The Angular framework uses the array to provide an instance of the `{NameOfServiceProvider}` provider for the constructor of the component to display the content.

-The following code example shows a component with metadata that includes the `selector`, `templateUrl`, and `providers` properties.
+In the following code example, the metadata in a component includes the `selector`, `templateUrl`, and `providers` properties.

 <code-example format="typescript" header="A component with metadata for HTML template file and service provider" language="typescript">